va loans for michigan veterans

 • Would be entitled to disability compensation but receive military retirement pay

-VA loans offer many benefits over conventional mortgages in regards to down payments, mortgage insurance requirements and qualifications.
-VA loans allow for no down payment mortgages verse conventional mortgage which may require up to a 20% down payment.
+Michigan VA loans offer many benefits over conventional mortgages in regards to down payments, mortgage insurance requirements, and qualifications.
+VA loans allow for no down payment mortgages versus conventional mortgages which may require up to a 20% down payment — a significant advantage in Michigan's competitive housing markets.

-Mortgage insurance is not required for the program while PMI or mortgage insurance is required on conventional mortgages if a borrower does not have 20% equity.
-Lastly VA loans are backed by the government which adds security to banks and mortgage companies and makes qualifying for a VA loan much easier.
+Mortgage insurance is not required for the VA program while PMI or mortgage insurance is required on conventional mortgages if a borrower does not have 20% equity.
+VA loans are backed by the federal government, which adds security to banks and mortgage companies and makes qualifying for a Michigan VA loan much easier.

 Down Payment 0% 3.5% 3–20%